aukilabs/posemesh/docs/how-to/task-lifecycle.md

 Call `ctx.ctrl.progress(json_value).await?` with the latest progress.
 Each update replaces the previous progress value.
 Use `ctx.ctrl.log_event(json_value).await?` for events to include in a heartbeat;
-keep event volume bounded and exclude credentials.
+events remain ordered until an acknowledged heartbeat.
+The queue accepts up to 1024 events and 64 KiB of serialized JSON; exceeding either limit returns an error.
+Progress is independently limited to 64 KiB.
+Exclude credentials.

 Upload result artifacts through `ctx.output`.
 Returning `Ok(())` asks the host to complete the task; returning an error asks it to report failure.
-The host includes uploaded artifact IDs and metadata in its receipt.
+The host includes uploaded artifact IDs and metadata in its receipt, including failure receipts with the runner error as the reason.
+SDK-managed execution drains in-flight heartbeats and flushes final events before reporting.
+Failure reasons and details are limited to 4096 bytes and 64 KiB respectively.
 Progress is not an artifact or an arbitrary completion result.

 DMS owns retries through the task's attempt policy.
 A new attempt may repeat